 The Yin and Yang of Working and Going to School

 Like anything else in life, going to school while working full time has pros and cons.
-You just have to make a decision about what you want, and then stick to that path.
+Some people make the decision out of more necessity than others.

 How to Balance Work and College